 Endless Summer mophead variety

-Its easy to imagine the possibilities of plants that bloom on both old and new wood – their blooms naturally last most of the summer.
-The company says Endless Summer hydrangeas bloom 10 to 12 weeks longer than average hydrangeas.
+It’s easy to imagine the benefits of plants that bloom on both old and new wood.
+Their flowers naturally last for most of the summer.
+Moreover, the company says Endless Summer hydrangeas bloom 10 to 12 weeks longer than average hydrangeas.
 These hydrangeas need little to no pruning.

 SOME COMMONLY ASKED QUESTIONS ABOUT HYDRANGEAS